canonical/cos-registration-agent/CONTRIBUTING.md

 **You need PYTHON3!**

 This instructions are for linux base systems.
-(Linux, MacOS, BSD, etc.)
 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.